DilrajS/Spotify-Song-Popularity-Prediction/README.md

 ## Getting Started

-This project is designed to be run in Google Colab, which provides a free Jupyter notebook environment that requires no setup and runs entirely in the cloud.
+This project is designed to be run in Google Colab, a free Jupyter notebook environment that requires no setup and runs entirely in the cloud.

 ### Running the Notebook